MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Use TensorFlow to create a model that is trained on your corpus of images.
 Create a Python notebook in Cloud Datalab that uses this model so you can analyze for damaged packages.

 **Memorize:** `B) Train an AutoML model on your corpus of images, and build an API around that model to integrate with the package tracking applications.`

-**Quick reason:** For this scenario, where you need to automate the detection of damaged packages in real time while they are in transit, the most suitable solution among the provided o...

 <details>
 <summary>Full explanation</summary>